-A variety of software, application programs, diagnostic tools, and device drivers are included.
+A variety of software, application programs, diagnostic tools, and device drivers are included with your IntelliStation M Pro computer.
 Some of the software is preinstalled.
 Other software tools are on the CDs included with your computer.

 The software, other than the Microsoft operating system, is licensed under the terms of the IBM International License Agreement for Non-Warranted Programs.
 Use of your computer signifies acceptance of this license agreement.
-Refer to for directions on viewing the license agreement.
+Refer to Appendix C, "Viewing the license agreement," on page 85 for directions on viewing the license agreement.